IbraheemGanayim/IbraheemGanayim/README.md

 🎉 **Social Involvement**

-- 🥇 3rd Place Winner at Tsofen's 2023 EcoHack Hackathon.
+- 🥇 Winner at Tsofen's 2023 EcoHack Hackathon.
 - 🤝 3 Times Mentor at Tsofen's Hackathon Events for High School Students.
 - 🚀 Participated in 3 Hackathons, 1 Ultra-Hackathon, 2 Makeathons.

-Feel free to check out my repositories below 👇 and let's collaborate on some cool projects together! ✨
+Feel free to check out my repositories below 👇 Let's collaborate on some cool projects! ✨

 🚀 **"Coding is like painting; we use different colors of logic to create an extraordinary masterpiece."** 🎨🎉